Python:

 <set_obj>.clear() |

-Removes all values from <set_obj>,
+Removes all values from <set_obj>, in-place |

 Set Value Membership Methods